kju-org/kju-org.github.io/API.md

 Returns the messages matching a messageTag

-> the messageTag is encided inside the token.
+> The messageTag is encoded inside the token.

 > When opened in the browser, a UI will be rendered.